 People looking for the right Water Purification System often ask me, "What’s the difference between RO and DI water purification technologies?"

 Here's the short answer: RO and DI filters use different physical reactions to clean water.
 Reverse Osmosis (RO), the reverse of osmosis, is often used to partially clean-up tap water to make it roughly 90% to 99% pure.
 Deionization (DI) filters exchange positive hydrogen and negative hydroxyl molecules for positive and negative contaminant molecules in water.
-DU filtering and other processes are sometimes referred to as "water polishing."
+DI filtering and other processes are sometimes referred to as "water polishing."